Gan-Tu/SharePaste/README.md

 4. Usage

    - Visit the app; if no session is active or it is expired, click “Create Session”, enter the passcode.
-   - Paste text into the editor; changes auto‑save.
+   - Paste text into the editor; changes auto‑save and appear live on other devices/windows.
    - Upload multiple files at once; each is stored under a UUID but downloaded with the original filename.
 You can delete individual files.
    - You can manually deactivate the session anytime from the header widget; this clears all files (local removed; GCS deleted best‑effort) and removes the remember‑me cookie.
    - After expiry (10 minutes by default), the session deactivates; content is no longer shared and files are cleaned up (local files removed; GCS objects deleted best‑effort).
 You will be prompted to create a new session.